 Silicosis claim process

-- Our lawyers will support you through your claim and can help to speed up the legal process.
-We can bring negligence claims against those responsible for your illness.
-We can help you access any statutory entitlements you may be eligible for, such as workers compensation or insurance through your superannuation.
+We support you in claiming compensation and can help to speed up the legal process.
+We can investigate and bring negligence claims against the entities responsible for your injuries.
+We can also assist you with accessing statutory entitlements, such as workers compensation if you were a worker when you were exposed and superannuation benefits if you are unable to work because of your condition.

-- We're on your side and offer our services on a No Win, No Fee Guarantee, meaning you don't pay for our legal services unless we are successful.
+We offer our services with a no win, no fee guarantee, meaning that you don’t pay for our legal services unless we are successful.

 How to make a silicosis compensation claim